How to Preserve Shelf-Stable Lemon or Lime Juice

 In some preserving recipes (such as cordials, chutneys, or tomato sauces), extra citric acid is added to lower the pH to safe levels.
 But when you’re preserving straight citrus juice, no extra acid is needed.

-Properly sealed and stored in a cool, dark place, your preserved lemon or lime juice can last from 12-24 months.
+Properly sealed and stored in a cool, dark place, your juice is best used within 12 months for optimum flavour, although a properly sealed jar may remain safe for longer if stored correctly.
 After opening, store in the fridge and use within a few weeks.

 home made lemonade